Pepin the Hunchback: Early disinheritance theory

 Other historians see the baptism of Carloman as a repudiation of Pepin, and trace the systematic rejection of Pepin's claims to the throne in the subsequent actions of Charlemagne and his court.
-Walter Goffart argues that the Gesta Episcoporum Mettensium, written by Paul the Deacon in the mid 780s before Pepin's revolt, reveals the "succession plan" of Charlemagne and his court—a plan that left no room for a hunchbacked king.
+Walter Goffart argues that the Gesta Episcoporum Mettensium, written by Paul the Deacon in the 780s before Pepin's revolt, reveals the "succession plan" of Charlemagne and his court—a plan that left no room for a hunchbacked king.
 According to Goffart, Paul uses his history of the ancestry of Charlemagne as an allegory for the current succession by depicting the Frankish kingship as a "birthright" handed down from a father to only one son, like those passed down among Biblical patriarchs.
 Like Esau, Pepin was rejected in favor of his younger brothers: Charlemagne, "like Isaac in the Bible, had no more than one blessing to bestow."
 Goffart and like-minded historians even speculate that Charlemagne and his court offered Pepin a sort of quid pro quo: in return for surrendering his claim to the throne, "the Hunchback may have been promised that he would become bishop of Metz."

 There are also more concrete reasons for believing that Pepin was passed over for the succession.
-While he apparently remained at court with Charlemagne's third wife and new Queen Fastrada, his half-brother Charles the Younger joined his father on important campaigns, and even led large detachments of troops.
+While he apparently remained at court with Charlemagne's third wife Fastrada, Charles the Younger joined Charlemagne on important campaigns and even led large detachments of troops.
 As Goffart puts it, Charlemagne increasingly tasked "Charles the Younger to responsible commands, while leaving Pepin in the shade."

-Finally, changing standards of marriage might have undermined Pepin's claims to the throne.
-Charlemagne's intimate relationships, with both wives and concubines, drew much criticism from his contemporaries—a monk from Reichenau even reported a "vision" he had in which he saw Charlemagne being gruesomely punished in purgatory for his marital sins.
+Changing standards of marriage might have undermined Pepin's claims to the throne.
+Charlemagne's intimate relationships with both wives and concubines drew much criticism from his contemporaries—a monk from Reichenau even reported a "vision" he had in which he saw Charlemagne being gruesomely punished in purgatory for his marital sins.
 Indeed, the medieval historians who dismissed Pepin's mother as a concubine were often the same intellectuals and religious reformers who pushed for the imposition of orthodox Catholic practices throughout the Frankish domains, and the abandonment of old pre-Christian customs.
 Such reformers would have rejected the morality of friedelehe outright, even if Himiltrude was technically Charlemagne's legal wife under old Germanic law.
 Some historians have argued that this morality shift—a move to more orthodox Catholic definitions of marriage—helped push Pepin into the background.
-If Charles wanted to impose Catholic notions of orthodoxy on his domains, then he needed to abandon Pepin—the incarnate symbol of what was at best a pre-Christian variety of marriage and at worst, an un-Christian concubinage.
-Moreover, the notoriously "uxorious" Charles might have bowed to pressure from his new wife Hildegard, who wanted her own son to enjoy the most legitimate claim to the throne.
+If Charles wanted to impose Catholic notions of orthodoxy on his domains, then he needed to abandon Pepin—the incarnate symbol of what was at best a pre-Christian variety of marriage and at worst an un-Christian concubinage.
+Moreover, the notoriously "uxorious" Charles might have bowed to pressure from Hildegard, who wanted her own son to enjoy the most legitimate claim to the throne.

 Revolt

-In 792, Pepin the Hunchback attempted to overthrow his father with the help of a faction of discontented Frankish nobles.
+In 792 Pepin the Hunchback attempted to overthrow his father with the help of a faction of discontented Frankish nobles.
 The plan however was discovered and thwarted before it could be put into action.